 Shortly after being placed in service, Grand Traverse Lighthouse was found to be poorly built and poorly situated.
 Located near the eastern side of the tip of the peninsula, the lighthouse was useful for vessels entering and leaving Grand Traverse Bay but wasn’t of much service to vessels on Lake Michigan.
 The original lighthouse was torn down and replaced in 1858 by a two-and-a-half-story dwelling, built using Milwaukee cream city brick and topped by a slate roof.
 The dwelling measured thirty by thirty-two feet, and one of its gable ends was adorned with a seven-foot-square wooden tower.
 A fifth-order Fresnel lens was used in the new lighthouse until 1870, when a fourth-order, Barbier and Finestre lens was installed.
 The Lighthouse Board called this upgrade “a very necessary and decided improvement.”

 Philo Beers was no longer serving as keeper when the new lighthouse was built, but he and his son Henry, who would serve as keeper of the lighthouse from 1859 to 1861, used some of the material from the original keeper’s dwelling to build a house in nearby Northport.

 In 1880, a new wood shed was built, and the dwelling’s cellar was drained and sealed with cement.
-A two-story barn was built near the lighthouse in 1891.
+A two-story barn was built near the lighthouse in 1891 with a pitched shingle roof.
 The barn received an addition in 1895, and in 1896 a brick oil house was constructed.

 The light was electrified in 1950, increasing its intensity to 15,000 candlepower.
 Keepers remained at Grand Traverse Lighthouse until 1972, when the lighthouse was replaced by an automated beacon mounted atop a skeletal tower.